aspeth/bulk-discounts/README.md

 # Bulk Discounts

-"Bulk Discounts" is a solo project where I built a new joins table (MerchantDiscounts) on top of an existing database where merchants can create discounts for their stores, and the application will automatically apply the highest percent discount that is available for a purchase.
+"Bulk Discounts" is a solo project where I built a new relational database table (merchants have many discounts / discounts belong to a merchant) on top of an existing database where merchants can create discounts for their stores, and wrote methods to apply the highest percent discount that is available for a purchase.

-I also consumed an external API to display the next three US holidays on each merchant's discount display page.
+I also consumed an [external API](https://date.nager.at/swagger/index.html) to display the next three US holidays on each merchant's discount display page.

 # Database Schema